-It is recommended that Committee notes: -
+It is recommended that Committee note: -

-- (i) the potential income from financial contributions in respect of planning applications received between 2003 and 2014 where there has been a resolution to grant planning permission or where planning permission has been granted; and - (ii) that further reports updating the position in relation to receipt of financial contributions will be provided on a quarterly basis.
+- the potential income from financial contributions in respect of planning applications received between 1997 and 2016 where there has been a resolution to grant planning permission or where planning permission has been granted; - (ii) that further reports updating the position in relation to receipt of financial contributions and subsequent spend of those contributions will be provided on a quarterly basis.

-2. ALIGNMENT TO THE ANGUS COMMUNITY PLAN/SINGLE OUTCOME AGREEMENT/ CORPORATE PLAN
+2. ALIGNMENT TO THE ANGUS COMMUNITY PLAN/SINGLE OUTCOME AGREEMENT/ COPORATE PLAN